genebarker/gollum/README.md

    (the cert's CN must match the FQDN)

-To run as a rack application, place your config file in the repo, mount it, and set the RACK_APP environment variable to its name:
+To run as a rack application, place your config file in the repo, mount it, and set RACK_APP environment variable to its name, i.e.:
    $ docker run -d -p 80:80 \
        -v /home/me/wiki:/root/wiki \
        -e RACK_APP=config.ru \
+       genebarker/gollum --http

+To run using a time zone other than UTC, set the TIMEZONE environment variable to the desired time zone (TZ), i.e.:
+   $ docker run -d -p 80:80 \
+       -e TIMEZONE=America/Los_Angeles \
        genebarker/gollum --http

 To bypass script, just enter desired command, i.e.: